Attributes¶

 integer, bool, or string.

 Reading attributes should not affect a logical equivalence check.
-Setting attributes can have a side-effect because it can change bits used for wrap/saturate or change pins like reset/clock in registers.
+Setting attributes can have a side-effect because it can change bits used for an integer or change pins like reset/clock in registers.
 Additionally, attributes can affect assertions, so they can stop/abort the compilation.

 There are two operations that can be done with attributes: set and read.
 The two operations have distinct syntax so the reader (and the parser) can never confuse them.